-LG G2 officially introduced with 5.2-inch 1080p display, Snapdragon 800 processor and Android 4.2.2Alex Wagner - Deputy Managing Editor, News Desk
+LG G2 officially introduced with 5.2-inch 1080p display, Snapdragon 800 processor and Android 4.2.2Alex Wagner - Editorial Director of News and Content

 LG has been dropping teasers and tidbits of information on the G2 for nearly a month and a half now, but today the hype-building finally came to an end as the Life's Good crew finally took the wraps off of its new flagship smartphone.